-The highest Annual Availability Payment proposed for a year may not be more than 20% higher than the lowest Annual Availability Payment proposed in any other year.
+The highest annual Availability & Safety Payment proposed for a year may not be more than 20% higher than the lowest annual Availability & Safety Payment proposed in any other year.

-The Traffic Volume Payment rate per vehicle proposed for each successive band must be less than the rate proposed for the previous band (i.e., the rate for Band no. 2 must be lower than the rate for Band no. 1).
-The number of vehicles in each band is provided in the Concession Agreement.
+The Traffic Volume Payment rate per Passenger Vehicle Equivalent proposed for each successive band must be less than the rate proposed for the previous band (i.e., the rate for Band no. 2 must be lower than the rate for Band no. 1).
+The number of Passenger Vehicle Equivalents in each band is provided in the Concession Agreement.